Our Magic Rub Bar removes stubborn marks

 White walls and raised white lettering on tyres

-White walls and raised white lettering on tyres - Spray some Fabra Cadabra into the bar, rub gently till back to white and then wipe off any residue straight away with a clean cloth.
+White walls and raised white lettering on tyres - spray some Sublime Clean into the bar, rub gently till back to white and then wipe off any residue straight away with a clean cloth.

 Greying black plastic trim

 If you have painted areas next to the plastic, apply a masking or painters tape over the paint, to stop the chance of it being marred.
-Apply water to the bar and rub onto the plastic surface till the greying is gone, turn the bar to a new portion reasonably often and dry off and inspect to see wether it needs further applications.
-Once dry, you can finish it off with an application of either our Tyre Sheen (yes it's awesome on black plastic) or Vinyl Revival.
+Apply water to the bar and gently rub over the plastic surface till the greying is gone, turn the bar to a new portion reasonably often, dry off and inspect to see wether it needs further applications.
+Once dry, you can finish it off with an application of Vinyl Revival.

 Wax residue/water spots in black plastic trim

 As above, apply water to a small cut off portion of the bar.
 You don't want a big sized bar as the chance of it rubbing accidently on any adjoining paint can be high.
 Rub and inspect, then wash off once the residue is gone with water.
 Dry with a chamois.
-Once dry, apply either our Tyre Sheen or Vinyl Revival.
+Once dry, apply either our Mr Black or Vinyl Revival.